 The Charter Center is committed to lifting the arbitrary cap on the number of charter schools that can open in New York City.
 We are working toward the day when every child in New York can attend the public school of their choice.

 Families Want the Charter Option

-Charter school enrollment continues to climb, even in the midst of the COVID-19 pandemic: charter schools saw a 7% increase in overall enrollment during the 2020-21 school year.
+Charter school enrollment continues to climb, even in the midst of the COVID-19 pandemic: charter schools saw a 9% increase in overall enrollment from the 2019-2020 school year to 2021-22 school year.
 In the immediate, there are 11 new and existing charter leaders that have been on hold to open new community- based charter schools in NYC.
 These schools conducted extensive community outreach to determine interest and need – families are waiting.

 status of the charter cap

 There is a statutory limit on the number of charter schools that can open in New York State (NY) – the cap currently stands at 460 with a smaller sub-cap for New York City (NYC).
 After more than 20 years of charter schooling in NY, there are currently 0 charters available to be issued in New York City and 84 charters left to be issued outside of the City.